andrewufrank/daino/docs/site/dough/Blog/SubBlog/20multiplePicts.md

 ---
 title: Layout with multiple pictures
-abstract: Example Layout to show how to use include multiple pictures, one in the banner and two included with text.
+abstract: Example layout to show how to use include multiple pictures, one in the banner and two included with text.
 author: AUF
 date: 2022-02-18
 keywords: layout